 Due to his superb body of work recorded with John Mayall’s Bluesbreakers and the psychedelic power trio Cream, by the beginning of the 70s Eric Clapton was considered one of the world’s best guitarists.
 Fans had nicknamed him “God”.
 Huge acclaim indeed.
 Clapton’s mix of blues and rock also bought him critical praise (although not immediate album sales) with the short-lived Derek & The Dominos, another hugely talented band which came to a somewhat premature end due to various excesses.

 After kicking heroin in 1973, Clapton made a triumphant return the following year with his ‘461 Ocean Boulevard’ album, which shifted the focus away from guitar theatrics and concentrated on more song-based material.
-The album was lauded by both fans and critics, eventually reaching #1 in the US and #3 in the UK.
-With this success, the obvious next move for Clapton was to record an album in a similar style.
-After all, you can’t fix what ain’t broke.
+It was lauded by both fans and critics, eventually reaching #1 in the US and #3 in the UK.
+With this success, the obvious next move for Clapton was to record an album in a similar style – after all, you can’t fix what ain’t broke.

 After an acoustic intro, a take on Willie Johnson’s ‘We’ve Been Told (Jesus Is Coming Soon)’ provides an unlikely opener.
 While Clapton’s slide paying is obviously of the blues mould, the overall arrangement could scarcely be described as a blues number.
 There’s a hint of calypso, a hint of trite seventies radio friendliness and a heavy dose of gospel.
 It’s okay, but not a great opening statement – even though new vocalist Marcy Levy’s adlibs in the closing minute could only ever be described as brilliant.
 Written by Tulsa songwriter Jim Byfield, ‘Little Rachel’ has an air of JJ Cale about it, though without any of his laidback cool.
 Some of the rhythm guitars appear somewhat heavy handed (particularly during the intro) and the chorus is completely uninspiring.
 With a live sound, the rhythm section packs a punch, but given the arrangement – in this case barely extending beyond a predictable plod – they’re given so little to do.

 Clapton’s reggae influences come right to the fore during ‘Don’t Blame Me’, a number written by Clapton with George Terry as a sequel to ‘I Shot The Sheriff’.
 Writing your own sequel to a classic track is a little arrogant, but that’s not its biggest failing.
-Clapton’s vocal delivery is unnatural here – he’s clearly attempting to deliver the lines in a way Bob Marley may have done himself, had he written this.
-Musically, however, it’s a decent stab at reggae for a bunch of non-reggae musicians: with Jamie Oldaker turning in a top performance (as usual), Carl Radle laying down a solid bass line and Dick Simms’s organ helping to make everything sound suitably dark it has a lot to like.
+Clapton’s vocal delivery is unnatural here – he’s clearly attempting to deliver the lines in a way Bob Marley may have done himself, had he written this, and there are a couple of melodic echoes of Marley’s own ‘Burnin’ & Lootin’).
+Musically, however, it’s still a decent stab at reggae for a bunch of non-reggae musicians: with Oldaker turning in a top performance (as usual), Carl Radle laying down a solid bass line and Simms’s organ helping to make everything sound suitably dark it offers a lot to like.
 Given that the musicians have shown a more than competent grasp of the genre, their treatment of Mary McCready’s ‘Singin’ The Blues’ – a bona-fide reggae cut – is baffling.
 Clapton and co would have nailed the track if they’d only approached it in a similar fashion to ‘Don’t Blame Me’… Instead, they quicken the tempo, pull out a few sunshine vibes, overlay a frightening amount of percussion and end up with a middle of the road mess somewhere between calypso and The Allman Brothers Band having a bit of an off day.
 As it goes, this track ought to have been much better.
 However, a fuzzy guitar solo from Clapton and backing vocals courtesy of Yvonne Elliman and Marcy Levy manage to save it from complete despair: Levy’s vocals in particular are fabulous, demonstrating her fabulous range with ease.
 Given her performances here and on ‘We’ve Been Told’, it’s no wonder that Levy was subsequently given a greater role within Clapton’s band of session musicians on future albums.
 Most of this album’s best moments come with her delivering more prominent performances.

 Following such a mish-mash of an album, Clapton appeared to be more inspired on his next two releases.
 1976’s ‘No Reason to Cry’ featured a superb set of songs boosted by guest performances and writing credits from Bob Dylan and The Band.
 The following year’s ‘Slowhand’ dabbled with country influences and featured three of Clapton’s best loved recordings: his cover of JJ Cale’s ‘Cocaine’, ‘Lay Down Sally’ (co-written with Marcy Levy) and most importantly of all, his second love song to Patti Boyd, ‘Wonderful Tonight’.